RosboneMako/MakoDistortion2/README.md

 room size which expands the delays in time.
 The low pass filter and built-in chorus applied to the wet effect helps smooth the echoes.

-Modulation #2 can be applied to the wet effect.
+Modulation Effect #2 can be applied to the wet effect.

 EXTERNAL IMPULSE RESPONSES